 Both are different ways of saying the same thing: that we Americans have a republic that was born in battle against those who would rule us imperially, without our true consent.
 Whether from London, or Washington, D.C.
 And that my blogging is a small way of reminding us of what we should all hold dear.

 My name is John Rich.
 My roots are both Boston (Dad) and New York City (Mom).
 Yes, I root for the Yankees, but also the Bruins, Celtics, and the Pats.
-The header image is important to those of us with Boston roots: it depicts the Battles of Lexington and Concord, April 19, 1775.
-The first military battles in our Revolution.
-Imagine the bravery of the Minutemen, untrained citizen militiamen, who faced a mighty European Army.
+The header image, of the Battle of Lexington, illustrates how a rag-tag band of American patriots stood tall and risked their lives to free us from tyranny.

 I’m a national security grunt, now retired.
 My heroes were those who stood tall for liberty: George Washington, James Madison, Patrick Henry, and Thomas Jefferson among them.
-The modern leader I most admire?
-Winston Churchill, who knew how to deal with tyrants.
+The modern leaders I most admire?
+Ronald Reagan, Winston Churchill, and John Paul II, all of whom knew how to deal with tyrants.

 Our task as Americans is to at least attempt to live up to our Founders’ ideals of defending life, liberty, and the pursuit of happiness.
 To me this means that our government should protect us from enemies, foreign and domestic (hmm, sounds like an oath I swore…).
 And little else.